The sinking sensation

 (never able to talk to the decision-makers, of course,

-as they are not to be bothered; in fact you for many
+as they are not to be bothered; in fact, you, for many

-most never bothered by such nonsense).
-I'm a charity,
+never bothered by such nonsense).
+I’m a charity,

 not a non-profit.
 Non-profits have to make profits,